Conquer Anxiety Problems With Counselling In Singapore

 Techniques such as EMDR and Schema target specific past traumatic incidents that manifested into anxiety.
 These treatments can help to resolve the pain, hurts and fears found in an individual.

-EMDR therapy in Singapore helps an individual process all the emotions and body manifestations associated with a traumatic incident by letting them relive the experience again.
+EMDR therapy helps an individual process all the emotions and body manifestations associated with a traumatic incident by letting them relive the experience again.
 Through the use of this technique, individuals will be able to recall the incident without the negative emotions associated with it (these emotions will be desensitised).

 On the other hand, mindfulness is to be practised daily to condition the mind to experience calmness amid adversity.
 This method is proven to help the mind stay focused in the present moment rather than allowing the mind to worry about past or future events which can fuel anxiety.